 Ramya Kumar is a PhD student in the Department of Epidemiology at the University of Washington.
-She is a Boston University Dr Martin Luther King Jr Scholar, and earned her MPH from the Boston University School of Public Health.
-Ramya joins the START team after living and working in Sub-Saharan Africa for 6 years.
+She earned her MPH from the Boston University School of Public Health, where she was a Boston University Dr Martin Luther King Jr Scholar.
+Ramya joined the START team after living and working in Zambia for 6 years.
 She has experience in both field epidemiology, and epidemiologic research.
-Together with the Zambian Ministry of Health and US CDC, she has established the Zambia Field Epidemiology Training Program, and responded to several infectious disease outbreaks.
-Ramya has also worked on several tuberculosis (TB) and HIV research projects including a multi-national HIV prevention trial with the London School of Hygiene and Tropical Medicine, operational research on TB service delivery with the USAID-funded Eradicate TB Project, and a national TB drug resistance survey.
+She worked at the Zambia Field Epidemiology Training Program, a collaboration of the Zambian Ministry of Health and US CDC.
+She has also worked on tuberculosis (TB) and HIV research projects, including a multi-national HIV prevention trial with the London School of Hygiene and Tropical Medicine, operational research on TB service delivery with the USAID-funded Eradicate TB Project, and a national TB drug resistance survey.
 Her research interests include infectious disease, behavioral epidemiology, socio-economic/ethnic health disparities, and the political determinants of health.